MichaelHu/rocket/README.md

 ## mynotes

-A demo webapp, which provides vim-like operations.
+A demo webapp, which provides vim-like keyboard operations.
 You can browse and search your notes.
-Operations list below:
+Keyboard operations list below:

 j: next line